dmerthe/empyric/README.md

 The real purpose of Empyric is to simplify and standardize construction of an experiment, and automate its execution.
 The two main elements of an experiment are its *variables* which are controlled and/or measured by your instruments, and *routines* which are the various processes that you run on your controllable variables.

-*Variables* come in four flavors: knobs, meters, expressions and parameters.
+*Variables* come in five flavors: knobs, meters, expressions, parameters and remotes.
 A knob is a variable that you can directly control through an instrument, such as voltage from a power supply.
 A meter is a variable that you directly measure through an instrument, such as temperature from a thermocouple.
 In some cases, a meter can be controlled indirectly through a feedback loop.
 For example, PID temperature controllers provide a temperature knob (the setpoint) as well as a temperature meter (the actual temperature measured with a thermocouple or RTD).
 An expression is a variable that is evaluated in terms of other experiment variables, such as the power delivered by a power supply being the product of the voltage knob value and the current meter value.
 A parameter is a user-defined value that is relevant to the experiment, such as a unit conversion factor, a variable setpoint (e.g. used in a routine) or a quantity that must be manually logged.
+A remote variable is a variable defined in another experiment with a server routine running, that can be read or controlled remotely.
+A variable's value can be read and set through its `value` property.

-Here is an example showing how to define and use experiment variables in Empyric:
+Here is an example showing how to define and use variables in Empyric:
 ```
 from empyric.variables import Knob, Meter, Parameter, Expression
 from empyric.instruments import Keithley2400